 We're so glad we did.
 This is a story of joy, progressive thinking and action; and it is a great example of how a liveable, sustainable city is possible without huge cost or effort, should each of us choose.

-[Chris]: Whilst sick of driving (crawling) 50km per day in peak hour traffic, I first read about e-bikes.
-I heard of your opening / relocation sale and purchased my Earth Prime Ui5 for $2,250.
+[Chris]: I drive to work from Chapel Hill.
+I was sick of driving (crawling) 50km per day in peak hour traffic and had read about e-bikes as an alternative.
+I heard of your opening / relocation sale and purchased my first ebike for $2,250.

 Yes and then some!!
 It’s so refreshing – I ride along beautiful paths by bushland, creeks, the River.
 Peak hour is now greenery and birdsong, smiles and chats with other bike riders and pedestrians.
 It was even enough to get me writing poetry!